AhmEeAli2003/convert_numbers/README.md

 # convert_numbers
-This is code to convert number from decimal to binary,octal,and hexadecimal
+This is code to convert number from decimal to binary,octal,and hexadecimal & convert it from them to decimal
 ![](systems.jpg)
 ------------------------------------------
 I hope you understood algorithm in code :)